 Upon filing an application for an alcoholic beverage license with the city clerk, the city shall require the applicant to pay a fee to cover the cost of processing the application in such an amount as the mayor and council shall set from time to time.

-(Ord. of 9-7-1999, §1(4-153); Ord.
-No. 07-20, § 1, 9-17-2007)

-Sec.
-6-144.
-Reserved.

-Editor's note(s)—Ord.
-No. 11-10, § 1, adopted Oct.
-27, 2011, repealed § 6-144, which pertained to advertisement of intent to engage in business and derived from Ord. of 9-7-1999, § 1(4-154).

-Sec.
-6-145.
+Sec.6-144.
 Payment of taxes and other debts to city.